-Make a custom and unique resume for free in minutes.
+Make custom and unique letterhead for free in minutes with Adobe Express.

 1. Simple letterhead design.

 A clean, minimalist design can be just as impressive as any other.
 If you’re creating a letterhead for a brand or business, use company colors and logo to make up the design.
 Or, for personal stationery, pair your favorite color with your monogram or initials.
 The bottom line is that you should choose 2-3 design elements that reflect you or your brand and then leave plenty of white space to write.
 Make it an even more impressive presentation by printing your design with letterpress on cardstock.

 2. Create a decorative header with geometric shapes.

 Be bold by starting your letterhead with a firm header design Use shapes, like rectangles or obtuse triangles, or even circles, to create a header at the top of the page.
 Pick a contrasting color for any text or icons that sit in your header’s space, so it’s easy to read.
 Spice things up even more by adding a pattern, transparent image, or texture to your shape for something truly one-of-a-kind.

 3. Use geometric shapes to make a sidebar.

 A sidebar on letterhead is an unexpected approach, so if that’s your style, then let’s get creative.
 Keep in mind that a wide sidebar will lessen the amount of writing space you have, so use this for letterheads that are more for short notes than long letters—drop-in a logo, your contact info at the bottom, and any imagery that fits your brand.
 Your sidebar can even serve as a purely decorative space, too, if you wish to place your contact info elsewhere on the page.